Manuscript included in UNESCO's Memory of the World

 Photo: Det Kgl.
 Bibliotek

-A manuscript in the Royal Danish Library's collections have been included in UNESCO's Memory of the World.
+A manuscript in Royal Danish Library's collections have been included in UNESCO's Memory of the World.
 The manuscript is a Low German textbook in Russian, which sends the reader directly back to the muddy and poor streets of a Russian city in the 17th century and allows us to hear the language that was spoken then.
 The book is thus a unique historical and linguistic source.

 "You are going to regret that"